Children everywhere should have the right to clean air

 Every child should be able to breathe clean, unpolluted air, yet nine out of ten children around the world are breathing in toxins that exceed safe levels.
 This poses serious risks to their health and development.
 Breathing clean air is vital to help children realize their full potential and live long healthy lives.
-Despite these risks, clean air is not among children’s rights defined by the UN Convention on the Rights of the Child.

 - Understand the state of air quality in their city, and how it compares to other cities.